Writing Center Strategic Plan (2018-2023)

 - Grow services for multilingual writers.

 - Increase peer-to-peer outreach and networking, develop an online space for students to assist one another, and explore after-hours or 24-hour model.

-- Develop and pilot 3 writing collaborations with faculty liaisons for specific disciplines
+- Develop and pilot 3 writing collaborations with faculty liaisons for specific disciplines and departments.

 - Institutionalize digital appointments through available platforms.